Skip to main content

 MCP server compatibility

-We wrap APIs as MCP servers so they are compatible with any MCP client: Claude Desktop, GPT-4o via the Agents SDK, or custom LangGraph agents.
-Build your tool layer once, use it with any agent framework.
+We wrap APIs as MCP servers so they're consumable by any MCP-compatible client: Claude Desktop, OpenAI's Agents SDK, or a custom LangGraph setup.
+You build the tool layer once and it works across agent frameworks without per-framework glue code.

 Agent-optimized schema descriptions

-All endpoints return errors in a consistent typed schema with error codes that map to recovery strategies: retryable, user-correctable, system errors.
-Agents can implement general error handling rather than endpoint-specific exceptions.
+Every endpoint returns errors in the same typed schema with error codes that map to explicit recovery strategies: retryable, user-correctable, or system fault.
+An agent can implement one error handling path rather than catching endpoint-specific exceptions, which makes error recovery logic testable and predictable.

 Integration architecture design